 We have put together an extensive list of Orange County day trip ideas.
-Discover fun things to do in OC from tourist attractions to hidden gems.
+Discover fun things to do in OC, from tourist attractions to hidden gems.
 Start with our top picks or jump to Gardens Nature – Family Activities – Beach Camping – Parks – Unique Eateries – Museums – City Guide – Scenic Drives.

 Gardens – Nature Hikes

 This collection of more than 4,000 plants is located on 26 acres at the Cal State Fullerton Campus.
-The ultimate goal of the Arboretum is protecting the earth’s plant treasures, and a staff of volunteers and generous supporters are making that it a reality.
+The ultimate goal of the Arboretum is protecting the earth’s plant treasures, and a staff of volunteers and generous supporters are making that a reality.
 Free admission and parking.

 Quail Hill Loop Trail Day Hike Irvine CA is part of the City of Irvine open space preserve.
 The trail is a little over 2 miles long and perfect for a family hike.
-There is ample free parking at the trail head and if you bring along your cell phone there is an audio tour.
+There is ample free parking at the trailhead, and if you bring along your cell phone, there is an audio tour.